by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 3. Fully Automated Sick Time Management

-When leave management is fully automated, embedded reports, analytics, and dashboards to help employers stay on track with sick time through closed loop administration.
-Employers should have built-in checklists with the ability to customize their own steps and processes with built-in notifications and alerts.
-This should assist with compliance, streamline leave management processes, and reduce any leave leave administration errors.
+When leave management is fully automated, embedded reports, analytics, and dashboards help employers stay on track with sick time through closed-loop administration.
+Employers should have built-in checklists with customizable steps and processes, and notifications / alerts for an effective system.
+This should assist with compliance, streamline leave management processes, and reduce any leave administration errors.

-Employees should also have a access through a self-service interface that allows them to request time off and view sick time information for accrued time, current balances, and time taken through through their smartphone, computers, or other devices.
+Employees should also have access through a self-service interface that allows him or her to request time off and view sick time information for accrued time, current balances, and time taken using smartphones, computers, or other devices.

 Sick time data should be updated in real-time upon the approval of any employee requests and flow right into payroll under the correct earning codes, removing the need for traditional preprocessing and making compliance pretty easy.